A generous person will prosper; whoever refreshes others will be refreshed.

 If you help someone from a place of who God is as Provider, I believe there is a supernatural refreshing that happens for us.
-It is a gift to the giver, because of the trust placed in the relationship with the Father, rather than our own strength.
+It is a gift to the giver, because of the trust placed in the relationship with the Father, rather than our strength.
 We run out of strength all the time, but God doesn’t.
-We have a budget, but God doesn’t.
-We make plans with people we like, but God makes plans for us with people He loves.
+Within our financial world, we have a budget, but God doesn’t.
+It’s easier to make plans with people we like, whereas God makes plans for us with people He loves.

 Other questions that have come to my mind when it comes to generosity include:

 “What would You have me to do, Lord?”
 “Lord, how do you want to show up in generous ways through me?”